Read an important announcement about Bitcoin from Bitcoin.com.

 (Update: Bitcoin Core is less usable as money due to much higher fees and delayed transaction times.
 The Core team has also expressed an interest in keeping these fees high since they view BTC as a “store-of-value” and not something to be transacted on a daily basis.
 In contrast, Bitcoin Cash’s transaction fees cost pennies and payments can be validated even with zero confirmations.
 These facts make BCH the ideal cryptocurrency for sending and receiving money anywhere in the world.)

 Banks for many years have also used ledgers to track and manage financial transactions, however, bank ledgers are historically private and closed.
 The general public cannot view them, doesn’t have access to them, and they are centrally managed by the financial institutions; essentially they are permissioned ledgers where banks oversee them with impunity.

 The difference between the two is that the Bitcoin Core blockchain is completely decentralized and open source.
 This means that people do not have to rely on or trust the central bank to keep track of the transactions.
 The peer-to-peer blockchain technology can keep track of all the transactions without the fear of having them erased, lost or even seized.
 The blockchain is permission-less, anyone can participate around the world.

 Furthermore, the blockchain, because of its open source nature, is more versatile and programmable than central banking ledgers.
 If programmers need new functionality on the blockchain, they can simply innovate on top of already existing software through consensus.
 This is difficult for central banks because of all of their regulations and central points of failure.

-Want to learn more about Bitcoin and the blockchain?
+Want to learn more about BTC and the blockchain?
 Head on over to our Getting Started page which has a myriad of helpful articles and information to get you going.